OpenTreeOfLife/phylesystem/README.md

 This is the top-level repository in the Open Tree of Life phylogenetic study document store.
-The data are actually stored in different repositories referred to as ``shards'' in much of our documentation/email discussions.
+The data are actually stored in different repositories referred to as "shards" in much of our documentation/email discussions.

+If you want to browse the data in phylesystem, you can look at the repository for the only shard.
+The repo is at https://github.com/OpenTreeOfLife/phylesystem-1 If you want to find study `ot_WXYZ` you should look in `study/ot_YZ/ot_WXYZ/ot_WXYZ` (in other words, in the study subdirectory look in the directory named using the study's prefix ("ot_" or "pg_") followed by the last 2 digits of the ID.
+In that directory there will be a subdirectory that corresponds to the study ID. and the JSON file will be in that directory.

 Phylesystem serves as a crude database storage for the web services implemented using the code base